sigurdnese/lld_threshold_effective_impedance/README.md

 Code from my project in the CERN Summer Student Programme 2021.

 Project title: "Effective impedance for the loss of Landau damping threshold".

+Calculation parameters are stored in effective_impedance_params.py.
+Use effective_impedance.py and lld_threshold.py to calculate a single value of the effective impedance or the LLD intensity threshold, respectively.
+Calculations use functions defined in effective_impedance_funcs.py.